I’m a writer, show host, and producer exploring the psychology of transformation: how people change themselves and their surroundings.

 My academic background blends Western science and Eastern philosophy.
 I studied Archaeology & Anthropology, Film & Digital Media, and later completed an MSc in Cognitive & Perceptual Brain Sciences at UCL.
 Around that time, I began studying Tibetan Buddhism with teachers like Ringu Tulku Rinpoche and H.E.
 12th Tai Situpa.

-Those years didn’t give me answers—but they quietly dismantled a few assumptions:
+Those years didn’t give me answers, but they definitely dismantled a few assumptions.
+I learned that:

-- Our minds are shaped by habits, expectations, and stories—and they can be easily reweired.
+- Our minds are shaped by habits, expectations, and stories and they can be rewired.

-- What hurts isn’t always what happened; it’s the meaning we assign to it.
+- What hurts isn’t always what happens; it’s the meaning we assign to it.

 - Clarity isn’t one big moment of truth; it’s a series of small, often inconvenient realizations we have to keep choosing to honor.

-Since my studies at UCL, I’ve been experimenting with tools that help us meet change more readily.
+Since my studies at UCL, I’ve been experimenting with tools that helped me meet change more readily.
 Internal Family Systems.
 EMDR.
 Radical honesty.
 The Meisner Technique.
 Family Constellation.
 Psychedelics.
-Even new technologies—yes, including AI and blockchain—that reshape how we live, work, and relate.
-My writing is just where I report back.
+Even experiments with AI.
+My writing is where I report back.

 Before I began writing full-time, I ran a video agency in London, made a documentary in Kenya, co-founded a Webby-nominated non-profit storytelling platform, and advised tech companies on how to tell more human stories.
-What connects it all is a simple idea:
+And what connected it all is a simple idea:

 Things I Keep Circling